joundso/repub/README.md

     docker-compose up -d
     ```

+3. Open RStudio in your browser at [`http://127.0.0.1:8080/`](http://127.0.0.1:8080/)
+   1. Login with the username `rstudio` and password `pwd`
-3. Open RStudio in your browser at [`http://127.0.0.1:8080/`](http://127.0.0.1:8080/) and open the project `repub.Rproj` in the lower right corner.
+   2. Open the project `repub.Rproj` in the lower right corner of the file browser
-4. Build the manuscript using the `Render Book` Button in the upper right sub-window
+4. Build the manuscript in the upper right part of RStudio: `Build` tab --> `Render Book` button
+5. See the result in the included viewer or the file in the [`docs`](./docs/) folder

 ## Questions?